healdev/wp-multilingual-network/README.md

 # wp-piklist-multilingual-network
 Turn any Wordpress multisite into a multilingual network of sites.
-Works with Piklist, the most advanced framework for Wordpress.
+<br />This plugin is intended to Works only with <a href="https://piklist.com/">Piklist</a>, the most advanced framework for Wordpress.